H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   If $H$ contains some pending method calls, we can just wait for them to complete (because the algorithm is wait-free, which we will prove later).
 Therefore, now we consider all $H$ to contain only completed method calls.
 So, we know that if a dequeue or an enqueue in $H$ is matched or not.

-  If there are some unmatched enqueues, we can append dequeues sequentially to the end of $H$ until there's no unmatched enqueues.
+  If there are some unmatched enqueues, we can append dequeues sequentially to the end of $H$ until there's no unmatched enqueue.
 Consider one such $H'$.

   We already have a strict partial order $->$#sub($H'$) on $H'$.